Are you looking to optimize your HR manager LinkedIn profile?

 Introduction?
 Missing!

 When your introduction is missing, employers will switch to other candidates.
-Remember, there are thousands, if not hundreds of thousands of HR managers on Linkedin.
-When someone lands on your profile, you got to do your best to hook them.
+Remember, there are thousands, if not hundreds of thousands, of HR managers on Linkedin.
+When someone lands on your profile, you must do your best to hook them.

 But why do you need an introduction?

-It describes you as an HR manager and all the recruitment strategies you’ve used in the past to help companies maintain their targets.
-Recruiters need to know you to get a better picture of yourself before they consider inviting you for an interview.
+It describes you as an HR manager and all the recruitment strategies you’ve used to help companies maintain their targets.
+Recruiters need to know you to understand yourself better before inviting you for an interview.

 This is a 2000-character space.
 Here are some relevant keywords you can add when writing about yourself: